Skip to main content

 Week 2–3: Get Installation Quotes and Book

-This is where most people stall.
-Don’t.
+This is the step most people stall on.

 Getting quotes is free and takes about 2 minutes.
 We’ll match you with up to 3 OZEV-certified installers in your area.
 They’ll do a site survey (usually free), give you a fixed quote, and handle everything including the £500 OZEV grant paperwork if you’re eligible.